Symbol#to_proc is slow... is it slow enough to matter?

 #=> 1.38965106010437

-Almost 5 seconds extra over a million rows.
-Okay so 5 seconds is a pretty big hit, but how long will your application be running before you hit a million rows in one of your tables and you need to iterate over all million rows?
+Almost 5 extra seconds over a million rows.
+Five seconds is a real hit, sure – but how long will your application be running before you hit a million rows in a single table and need to iterate over every last one of them?

-Don’t optimise your code prematurely.
-By the time to_proc becomes an issue you’ll already have hit many, many other problems.
+Don’t optimise prematurely.
+By the time to_proc becomes your bottleneck, you’ll have hit many other problems first:

 Benchmark.measure { Bar.find(:all) }.real